pregazzoni/BigInsights-on-Apache-Hadoop/examples/WebHdfsGroovy/README.md

    - change into the directory containing this example and run gradle to execute the example
       - `./gradlew Ls` (OS X / *nix)
       - `gradlew.bat Ls` (Windows)
-   - the example output will
+   - some output from running the command on my machine is shown below

 ```bash
 biginsight-examples $ cd examples/WebHdfsGroovy